Mystler/TradfriScripts/README.md

 require_relative "lib/tradfri"

-t = Tradfri::Client.new # Initializes the connection, error handling if sth goes wrong may not be great. devices = t.devices # Returns all devices as an array of Tradfri::Device. groups = t.groups # Returns all groups as an array of Tradfri::Group. groups.each do |g|
+t = Tradfri::Client.new # Initializes the connection, error handling if sth goes wrong may not be great. t_alt = Tradfri::Client.new("config.yml", "cache.psk") # You can also change the defaults for config and key cache.

+devices = t.devices # Returns all devices as an array of Tradfri::Device.
+groups = t.groups # Returns all groups as an array of Tradfri::Group.
+groups.each do |g|